gauravmm/AbacusMachineSim/README.md

 	:this123 /* code continues on this line */
 ```

 Within register commands, either `next` or `~` can be used to refer to the next line instead of an anchor.
+You cannot place an anchor on the same line as a `goto`.

 ### Registers